CyrilWendl/SIE-Master/README.md

 - `data_loader.py`: PyTorch data loader for Zurich dataset
 - `helpers.py`: functions for importing, cropping, padding images and other related image tranformations
 - `parameter_search.py`: functions for finding optimal hyperparameters for Density Forest, OC-SVM and GMM (explained above)
+- `plots.py`:  Generic plotter functions for labelled and unlabelled 2D and 3D plots, used for t-SNE and PCA plots

+#### `Code/baselines`:
+Helper functions for confidence estimation baselines MSR, margin, entropy and MC-Dropout

 #### `Zurich Land Cover/keras_helpers`
 Helper functions for Keras